Pancreatic tumours (Brief information)

 Hence, there are no therapy studies providing the optimal treatment strategy that has been proven for many patients, as there are for other tumours in childhood and adolescence.
 However, the experts of the Registry for Rare Diseases in Paediatrics (German abbreviation: STEP, for "Seltene Tumorerkrankungen in der Pädiatrie") have summarized their experiences as well as the experiences of international research groups on the following pages.

 Since every child is different, it is important to individually adjust the treatment to every single patient.
 Therefore, “STEP” offers free advice via a tumourboard attended by multidisciplinary experts.
-Feel free to have your attending physician to contact the experts at “STEP” at step@klinikumdo.de.
+Feel free to have your attending physician contact the experts at “STEP” at step@klinikumdo.de.
 Also, by registering your child with the „STEP“ registry, you get the option to help expanding the experience with these rare tumours, thereby helping other children who are diagnosed with such a disease in the future.

 The following paragraphs provide information on the most frequent pancreatic tumours in childhood and adolescence.